rbec276/rbec276.github.io/about.markdown

 # Hi, I'm Rebecca. 👋

-### I'm a mechanical engineer looking to break into the field of technical writing!
+### I'm a mechanical engineer pursuing a career switch to technical writing!

 My goal is to learn new technologies and share with others through approachable and effective documentation.

-I'm currently working on building my tech writing portfolio.
-If you need someone to write documentation for your project, contact me!
+Please enjoy a few of my writing samples.
+Feel free to contact me if you have any questions or feedback!

 ✉️ rem4@umbc.edu